ionelmc/django-easyfilters/docs/filters.rst

 classes will be chosen depending on the type of field.
 They are listed below, with the keyword argument options that they take.

-At the moment, all other methods of Filter and subclasses are considered private implementation details, until all the Filters are implemented and the API firms up.

 .. class:: Filter

    This is the base class for all filters, and has provides some options: